Microchip-MPLAB-Harmony/quick_docs/source/basic/sam9x60_configure_first_stage_bootloader/readme.md

 # Introduction
 This document guides the user on how to configure boot configuration packet for first stage bootloader and how to ensure a valid code in second stage bootloader.

-The First stage bootloader (ROM code or Boot ROM or NVM bootloader) is a small piece of mask code, executed on power-on or reset, responsible for loading the second-stage bootloader(Harmony uses the at91Bootstrap as its second stage boot loader)/ User Application from an external NVM into the internal SRAM and execute it.
+The First stage bootloader (ROM code or Boot ROM or NVM bootloader) is a small piece of mask code, executed on power-on or reset, responsible for loading the second-stage bootloader(Harmony uses the at91Bootstrap as its second stage boot loader)/user application from an external NVM into the internal SRAM and execute it.

 # First stage bootloader - Boot Sequence